east-sussex-county-council/Escc.AzureDeployment/README.md

 `<path to this repository>\SetupDeploymentRepo <git base URL>`

-`<git base url>` is a URL such as `https://github.com/east-sussex-county-council/` to which we can add a project name followed by `.git` to get a full repository URL.
+`<git base url>` is a URL such as `https://github.com/east-sussex-county-council/` to which we can add a project name to get a full repository URL.

 This will create a new git repository which includes every application on the East Sussex County Council website.
 You can then set up the Azure Website as a remote for that repository and push to it.